-FIGC President Wants Euro 2020 Postponed
+FIGC president wants EURO 2020 postponed

 "We'll ask UEFA to postpone the playing of the European Championship."

-Juventus lead the way by one point in Serie A, with Lazio in second, and both have 12 Serie A games remaining.
-Antonio Conte's Inter are nine points adrift of the leaders in third place, with a game in hand.
+Juventus leads the way by one point in Serie A, with Lazio in second, and both have 12 Serie A games remaining.
+Antonio Conte's Inter is nine points adrift of the leading teams in third place, with a game in hand.